-Carolina Journal is a pioneer in nonprofit journalism, having published hundreds of articles on politics, education, health care, regulations, crime, taxes, and other issues since its founding in 1991.
-CJ, with a statewide print circulation of more than 45,000, covers state government and the General Assembly, including not only news and investigative stories but also commentary and analysis.
+Carolina Journal is a pioneer in nonprofit journalism, publishing thousands of articles on politics, education, health care, regulations, taxes, and other issues since its founding in 1991.
+In addition to news, CJ offers readers in-depth investigative stories, polling, cartoons, commentary, video interviews, and analysis.

-CJ also is a leader in investigative journalism in North Carolina.
+CJ is a leader in investigative journalism in North Carolina.
 It has exposed corruption, conflicts of interest, and misuse of public funds by public officials, including members of Congress and members of the North Carolina General Assembly.
-It also has exposed malfeasance on the part of economic developers and nonprofits that receive state and federal funds.
+Through our regular podcast, Extreme Injustice, CJ has exposed political schemes and misguided policies threatening North Carolinian’s fundamental rights.

 For more information on Carolina Journal, please get in touch with us at [email protected]

 For consideration of an opinion editorial submission, please contact [email protected]